mcecot/placeholder_image/README.md

 * `text_color` - render text using this color.
 Default: `'#ffffff'`.
 * `text` - the text rendered centered within the image.
 Default: `'#{WIDTH} x #{HEIGHT}'`.

+## Ruby Versions

+No JRuby support, because of RMagick-clash.

 ## Notes

 This gem was developed for our own requirements at **[Merchii](http://github.com/merchii)**, so feel free to send pull-requests with enhancements of any kind (features, bug-fixes, documentation, tests, etc.) to make it better or useful for you as well.